LewisResearchGroup/ms-mint/docs/index.md

     pip setup.py install  # for regular install pip install -e .  # for development

+### Starting the browser based GUI

-## The browser based GUI
+The browser based GUI can then be started with

-Start the app with

     conda activate ms-mint  # if you run MINT in an Anaconda environment Mint.py

-Then navigate to the following ULR with your browser: [http://localhost:9999/](http://localhost:9999/)
+Then navigate to the following ULR with your browser: [http://localhost:9999/](http://localhost:9999/).
 The graphical user interface is explained in more detail [here](gui.md)

 # Peaklists
 A peaklist is the protocol that captures how data is going to be extracted from the individual MS-files.
 It is provided as `csv-file` and essentially contains the definitions of peaks to be extracted.
 A single peak is defined by five properties that need to be present as headers in the `csv-file` which will be explained in the following: